gliptic/tl/README.md

 # Tiny Library

-A library of various C code focusing on simplicity, performance and small footprint.
+A library of varied C code focusing on simplicity, performance and small footprint.